How Embossing and Debossing Work

-This process’ full name is “blind embossing,” because no ink is involved – but the effect is far from invisible.
+The full name of this process is “blind embossing” because no ink is involved, but the effect is far from invisible.
 Embossing (or debossing) uses heat and pressure to raise (or lower) paper fibers above (or below) the surface of the substrate.
 Artwork is transferred onto a metal die, by routering, photo-etching or hand-tooling.
 Sometimes we need to combine methods to achieve the desired effect.
 On press, the image is transferred to the paper by sandwiching the sheet under pressure between the die and the counter, which is literally the counterpart of the die.

 You do not have to create 3-dimensional art, because our die makers are expert at translating your line art into 3-D. However, it’s helpful to provide examples of the effect you’re hoping to achieve, or an illustration, and/or a description.